-Once summer was over and the fall air set in I decided it was time to harvest the leftover herbs for winter meals and projects.
-I had a lot more Rosemary and Mint than I would ever use in cooking so I decided to make Soy candles for Christmas presents.
+Summer was over and the fall air set in.
+I decided it was time to harvest the leftover herbs for winter meals and projects.
+I had a lot more Rosemary and Mint than I would ever use in cooking so I decided to make Rosemary & Mint Soy candle for Christmas presents.
+These would make a great housewarming or hostess gift too!

 VERY easy project!
-For one candle you will need:
+For one Rosemary & Mint Soy candle you will need:

 - 1 lb Soy wax flakes (if you want a 1 qt candle)